jozefkosecky/ros2_checkersgame_ur5e/README.md

 ```

 ## Ximea camera error
-if you run it on linux you can get: ximea camera memory leak error.
-TEMPORARY COMMAND for fix:
+If you run it on Linux, you may encounter a XIMEA camera memory leak error.
+Here is a temporary command to fix it:
 ```
 echo 0 | sudo tee /sys/module/usbcore/parameters/usbfs_memory_mb
 ```